pooriajr/pooriar/_sections/moments.md

 ---
-heading: Moments
+heading: A Random Moment
 subtitle: Fragments of the past; evidence of life and love.
 ---

-{% for moment in site.moments limit:3 %}
+{% assign moment = site.moments | sample %}
 <div class="moment">
 {{ moment.content }}
 </div>
-{% endfor %}

 [See all Moments]({% link moments.html %})